Suiticals/Suity-Bot/privacy.md

 * A member's unique Discord ID.
 * A member's list of items marked as favourited by them.
+* A member's saved game data when interacting with `Idlescape`.
 * A member's Patreon subscription level.
 * A member's interaction statistics when interacting with `wordcloud` and/or `markov chain`.
 * A member's transactions when interacting with recording price checks.
 The data stored is as follows: